evhub/coconut/DOCS.md

 ## VI.
 Coconut Module

-### `coconut`
+### `coconut.convenience`

-The recommended way to use Coconut as a module is to use `from coconut import` and import whatever convenience functions you'll be using.
+The recommended way to use Coconut as a module is to use `from coconut.convenience import` and import whatever convenience functions you'll be using.
 Specifications of the different convenience functions are as follows.

-#### `coconut.parse`
+#### `coconut.convenience.parse`

 **parse**(_code,_ **[**_mode_**]**)